mP1/j2cl-maven-plugin/Readme.md

 - Lines beginning with HASH are considered to be comments and are ignored.
 - All other lines are used to build a glob pattern, using the java snippet directly below
 - No support is provided for escaping of any sort.

+## Javascript source required file(s)

+A dependency archive with a `.walkingkooka-j2cl-maven-plugin-javascript-source-required.txt` file in its root is equivalent to adding an `javascript-source-required` entry to the plugin pom.